slateci/slate-portal/README.md

 #### Create `portal.conf`

-Copy `instance/portal.conf.tmpl` to the following place of this project: `instance/portal.conf`.
+Copy `instance/portal.conf.tmpl` to the following place in this project: `instance/portal.conf`.
 Complete the steps described below to modify properties and finalize this file.

 #### Register a globus Application